"You never forget the first day you help a woman bring a new life into the world!"

 Salary range

-Being a midwife is an exceptionally rewarding career and I am extremely grateful to have a job which I love.
-However, it does not come without challenges.
-I have had to work weekends, sometimes missing out on friends’ and family’s events, and stay behind late at work.
+Being a midwife is an exceptionally rewarding career, and I am truly grateful to have a job I love.
+However, it does not come without its challenges.
+As midwives provide a 24-hour service, I have had to work weekends, nights, and holidays, including Christmas, often missing out on family and friends' events, and staying late at work.
+But despite the sacrifices, nothing compares to seeing the difference you have made in a woman’s life—no matter how big or small.
+It is those moments that make it all worth it.

-• I am part of a social netball team and we play matches once or twice a week which keeps me fit and healthy.
-I also find practising yoga useful, especially after a long day at work; it helps clear my head space.
+• I am part of a social netball team, playing once or twice a week, which keeps me active and healthy.
+I also practice yoga regularly, especially after a long day at work, as it helps clear my mind and unwind.
+Recently, I have also taken up boxing, which I am really enjoying!

-One piece of advice that I was given was to “always care for someone as if they were your mother or sister”, provide them with the best care possible and always greet someone with a friendly smile.
+One valuable piece of advice I received early in my career was to "always care for someone as if they were your mother or sister"—providing the best care possible and greeting each person with a warm smile.
+It is a reminder that everyone will remember how you made them feel during this significant time in their lives.

 Make a comment or report a problem with this page